How Kentucky Motorcycle Riding and Safety Laws Affect Your Accident Case

 - Your insurance policy.
 Kentucky's insurance laws require motorcycle riders to carry a minimum amount of vehicle insurance to cover any accident losses.
 The higher your policy limits, the more you could potentially recover from your insurance company after a crash.
 For example, Medical payment coverage (MedPay) covers prescription medications, co-payments, home nursing care, and other costs not covered by traditional insurance.
 It's essential to check your policy carefully to see which forms of coverage are included and how much is available for each.

 - The severity of your injuries.
-The no-fault system prohibits drivers from suing and being sued after a car accident unless an injury results in over $1,000 in medical expenses or includes bone fractures, disfigurement, permanent injury, or death.
+The no-fault system prohibits drivers from suing and being sued after a motorcycle accident unless an injury results in over $1,000 in medical expenses or includes bone fractures, disfigurement, permanent injury, or death.

 - The damage to your bike.
 The state's minimum coverage is liability only, so it won't pay for damage to your bike.
 If you have collision coverage, your bike repairs or replacement should be covered for any crash-related damage.